dannyphan2000/pwa-kit/packages/pwa-kit-extension-sdk/README.md

 #### Overrides

 This folder will house any overrides that your extension provides.
 To target a file that is to be overridden you must place the file in the same folder path as the canonical definition.
-To illustrate this lets looks at the following example:
+To illustrate this let's looks at the following example:

 Your base project uses two extensions as defined in its `extensions` configuration below: